-A few weeks ago I had the pleasure of joining BIOTONE at the New England Regional Conference in Framingham, Massachusetts.
+A few weeks ago, I enjoyed joining BIOTONE at the New England Regional Conference in Framingham, Massachusetts.
 What a great show!
 It's always so much fun to talk shop with the attendees at conferences such as NERC.

 Often the therapists who visit the BIOTONE booth have a "favorite" product and know exactly what they want.
 Others want to learn more about the variety and properties of the products BIOTONE has to offer before they make their choice.
-It is not unusual for practitioners to have a preferred type of product that they gravitate toward - oil, lotion, cream, butter, balm or gel.
-I always ask therapists what type of massage they provide and what the intent of their treatments are in order to help them determine what product best suits their needs.
+It is not unusual for practitioners to have a preferred type of product that they gravitate toward - oil, lotion, cream, butter, balm, or gel.
+I always ask therapists what type of massage they provide and the intent of their treatments to help them determine what product best suits their needs.

-It is important for a therapist to think about the intent of the session, as well as, client safety and comfort when selecting massage lubricants.
+A therapist needs to think about the intent of the session and client safety and comfort when selecting massage lubricants.
 If the client is experiencing muscle aches and pain, a product with Arnica or Glucosamine may be appropriate.
 For spot specific soreness, therapists may want to use a product with some analgesic properties such as BIOTONE’s Polar Lotion.
-Therapists also need to ask clients if they have any known allergies as both tree nut and peanut allergies are quite common.
+Therapists also need to ask clients if they have known allergies as a tree nut, and peanut allergies are common.

-This is important since many massage lubricants contain nut oils, although there are hypoallergenic seed based alternatives such as BIOTONE’s Advanced Therapy line.
-Additionally, practitioners who want to customize massage products with essential oils need to understand the properties and potential sensitivities of those products.
-Finally, therapists should consider what characteristics they need the massage lubricant to provide in order to fulfill the treatment goals of the session.
+This is important since many massage lubricants contain nut oils, although hypoallergenic seed-based alternatives such as BIOTONE’s Advanced Therapy line.
+Additionally, practitioners who want to customize massage products with essential oils need to understand those products' properties and potential sensitivities.
+Finally, therapists should consider what characteristics they need the massage lubricant to provide to fulfill the session's treatment goals.

-Ultimately, therapists can use any type of product for any type of therapy, but the key to maximizing product use is understanding the intent of the therapy they wish to provide and the inherent properties of the products they choose to use.
-For example, a practitioner who wants to incorporate a variety of techniques into a session may want start with long flowing strokes, but finish with slow deep tissue or trigger point techniques.
+Ultimately, therapists can use any product for any therapy.
+Still, the key to maximizing product use is understanding the intent of the therapy they wish to provide and the inherent properties of the products they choose to use.
+For example, a practitioner who wants to incorporate various techniques into a session may want to start with long flowing strokes but finish with slow deep tissue or trigger point techniques.